 I’ve always had a soft spot for the Fuji X100 series and despite its imperfections, it is still my favourite camera from the brand to date.
 So even though I knew I would be reviewing more or less the same camera once again, I was pleasantly surprised to see that the X100F – the fourth iteration in the line-up – is a nice upgrade, featuring not only the latest sensor and autofocus system but other welcome improvements.

 Ethics statement: the Fujifilm X100F was loaned to us by one of our partners to conduct our review.
 We were not asked to write anything about the camera, nor were we provided with any other compensation of any kind.
 Within the article, there are affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps support the site.
+If you buy something after clicking the link, we will receive a small commission.
 Don’t worry – prices remain the same for you.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 - Sensor: 24 MP APS-C X-Trans III CMOS